faisalmemon/ios-crash-dump-analysis-book/markdown/MemoryDiagnostics.md

 The minimum granularity of allocation on the heap is 16 bytes (an implementation detail we are not to rely upon).
 This means a small overshoot can sometimes go undetected when we are accidentally overwriting past the number of bytes we have allocated.

 When memory is allocated, it is placed into a Virtual Memory region.
 There are virtual memory regions for allocations of approximately the same size.
-For example, MALLOC_LARGE, MALLOC_SMALL, MALLOC_TINY.
+For example, `MALLOC_LARGE`, `MALLOC_SMALL`, `MALLOC_TINY`.
 This strategy tends to reduce the amount of fragmentation of memory.
 Furthermore, there is a region for storing the bytes of an image, the "CG image" region.
 This allows the system to optimise the performance of the system.

 The hard part about memory allocation errors is that the symptoms can be confusing because adjacent memory might be used to different purposes, so one logical area of the system can interfere with an unrelated area of the system.
 Furthermore, there can be a delay (or latency) so the problem is discovered much after the problem was introduced.